 "Help as a joint effort" - this is the motto under which the WE HELP project group, founded by ProSiebenSat.1 employees, is committed to helping refugees.
 Since 2015, WE HELP has been in close contact with the local refugee initiative Helferkreis Unterföhring.
 Every year in August, the WE HELP project group, together with the Helferkreis Unterföhring, their soccer team "Welcome Unterföhring!" and ProSiebenSat.1 employees, organises an afterwork soccer match.
 In 2019, the initiative again called for various collection campaigns for clothes, shoes and hygiene articles, which benefited the Helferkreis Unterföhring and the clothing store of Flüchtlingshilfe München.

 Once a year, ProSiebenSat.1 and other partners award the FIRST STEPS prize for up-and-coming young filmmakers to outstanding graduation films.
 ProSiebenSat.1 Group uses its particular significance as a film production and distribution company to promote young, creative filmmakers and facilitate their entry into the media and film industry.
 FIRST STEPS was founded as a private initiative of the film industry by the producers Bernd Eichinger and Nico Hofmann and is considered the most prestigious award of its kind in Germany, Austria and Switzerland.
-Four juries awarded prizes in nine categories, including for direction of films of varying lengths and styles and a cinematography prize.
-Since 2012, the NO FEAR Award has also been presented to young producers who have shown particular courage in the execution of difficult subject matter.
-This year, Andrea Hohnen, former artistic director of FIRST STEPS, was also awarded the honorary prize for her many years of work.
-The award, with prize money totaling EUR 115,000, was presented for the 20th time on September 9, 2019, at Stage Theater des Westens, Berlin.
+The award, with prize money totaling EUR 115,000, was presented for the 21st time on September 14, 2020, at Holzmarkt, Berlin.
+Four juries award prizes in a total of nine categories to directors, producers, cinematographers and screenwriters of short, medium-length and full-length feature films, documentaries and commercials, as well as to up-and-coming actors.
+Since 2012, the NO FEAR Award has also been presented to young producers who have shown exceptional courage in the execution of difficult subject matter.

 promotion of young talent in film